 Kitchen Sink Cookies filled to the brim with chocolate, pretzels, pecans and M&M candy.

 - 115 grams (1/2 cup or 1 stick) butter, room temperature

 - 50 grams (1/4) caster sugar or granulated sugar

 - 210 grams (1 and 1/2 cups) plain flour or all purpose flour

 - 1/2 teaspoon baking soda

-- In a large mixing bowl, add the butter and sugars and beat with an electric mixer for a few minutes until light and fluffy.
-Add the vanilla, egg and egg yolk and beat until smooth.
-Sift the flour, baking soda and cornflour into the mixture, and mix briefly to form a smooth dough.
+- In a large mixing bowl, add butter and sugars and beat with an electric mixer for 2-3 minutes until creamy.
+Add vanilla, egg and egg yolk and beat briefly to combine, scraping down the sides of the bowl as needed.

-- Add chocolate, pecans, M&M’s and pretzels and beat briefly to incorporate all the mix-ins into the cookie dough.
+- Sift in flour, baking soda and salt and mix briefly until a soft cookie dough forms.
+Add chocolate, pecans, M&M’s and pretzels and beat briefly just to incorporate all the mix-ins into the cookie dough.

 - Roll the dough into balls, roughly 1.5 tablespoons each, using your hands and pop onto the prepared trays, leaving room for the cookies to spread out.

 - Bake for approximately 11-12 minutes or until golden on the edges.
 Carefully transfer to a wire rack to cool completely.